 This can feel like a complicated and overwhelming question when putting together your home theater.
 With specs from wattage, speaker sensitivity, decibels and more, it can feel like some really difficult math homework.
 Luckily, figuring out how much power your speakers should have doesn’t need to be difficult.

 There are dangers, however, to miscalculating and misusing your equipment.
-You can damage speakers or the amp even if they will work together.
-For example, regardless of if you are using a 10-watt amplifier or a 1,000-watt amplifier, you can ruin your speakers if you turn the volume up too high.
+You can damage speakers or the amp even if they will work together, which is why you should always read more, regardless of whether it’s about subwoofers and ceiling speakers (our guide) or any other miscellaneous issue.
+For example, if you are using a 10-watt amplifier or a 1,000-watt amplifier, you can still ruin your speakers if you turn the volume up too high.
 To understand why this happens, we need to understand a little about how speakers work.

 Speaker Specs Explained!